gildasmorvan/similar2logo/README.md

     * `SegregationReactionModel` that extends `LogoDefaultReactionModel`, representing the model-specific reaction model.
 It defines how `Move` influences are handled.

-* a class `SegregationSimulationModel`that extends `LogoSimulationModel`, representing the simulation model, i.e., the initial state of the simulation.
+* a class `SegregationSimulationModel`that extends `AbstractLogoSimulationModel`, representing the simulation model, i.e., the initial state of the simulation.

 * the main class of the simulation `SegregationSimulationMain`.